 How can we prevent illness and injury from causing people to become homeless?

-This problem could probably be partially solved with health care reform, preferably a single-payer system.
+This problem could probably be partially solved with healthcare reform, preferably a single-payer system.
 But that doesn't cover everything.
 People who are ill or injured often become unable to work and require help.
-This help might come from friends or family or from government-funded programs.
+This help might come from friends, family, or government-funded programs.
 It needs to be made absolutely unacceptable for sick people to lose their homes due to inability to work.
 Some sort of safety net needs to be created for people who do not have caring friends or family.

-If society at large is made aware of this cause of teen homelessness by talking about this almost taboo subject, then society at large can put pressure on parents to provide for and not abuse their minor children regardless of their beliefs or sexual orientation.
+If talking about this subject, which is almost taboo, raises awareness about this cause of teen homelessness, then society at-large can pressure parents to provide for and not abuse their minor children regardless of their beliefs or sexual orientation.
 This pressure could take the form of simple peer pressure or even creating and enforcing legislation that would create stiffer laws against child abandonment and abuse.

 Running away from abuse often results in homelessness.
 Many people become homeless due to sexual, physical, or emotional abuse.

-I think that homelessness due to sexual, physical, and emotional abuse could be reduced by providing mental health care to at-risk parents and children which could be used without having any stigma attached.
+I think that homelessness due to sexual, physical, and emotional abuse could be reduced by providing mental health care to at-risk parents and children without any stigma attached.

-I think runaways due to abuse could be greatly reduced if all children were made aware of programs designed to rescue abused children and provided with the ability to easily contact those agencies for help.
-Many teens run away from abusive homes instead of seeking help simply because they don't know how to seek help or sometimes they don't even know what help is available.
+I think runaways due to abuse could be greatly reduced if all children were aware of child abuse rescue programs and taught how to easily contact those agencies for help.
+Many teens run away from abusive homes instead of seeking help simply because they don't know how to seek help—sometimes they don't even know what help is available.

 © 2009 Kylyssa Shay